position Associate Head Coach / Defensive Line Coach

 The Ohio State University

-Johnson is highly regarded as a coach and mentor.
-He has coached more Big Ten defensive players of the year or linemen of the year – 14 – than any program has in the Big Ten over the last 22 years.
-After coaching nine such honorees during his 18 seasons at Penn State, Johnson has seen Joey Bosa win conference defensive lineman of the year honors twice (2014 and 2015) and the league defensive player of the year award in 2014.
-Tyquan Lewis was named the Big Ten’s defensive lineman of the year in 2016 and Nick Bosa gave Johnson and the Buckeye program four consecutive honorees when he earned the honor in 2017.
+Young was only the latest in a portfolio of outstanding players coached by Johnson, who has coached more Big Ten defensive players of the year or linemen of the year – 16! – than any program has in the Big Ten over the last 25 years.
+After coaching nine such honorees during his 18 seasons at Penn State, Johnson has seen Joey Bosa win conference defensive lineman of the year honors twice (2014 and 2015) and the league defensive player of the year award in 2014, Tyquan Lewis was named the Big Ten’s defensive lineman of the year in 2016 and Nick Bosa gave Johnson and the Buckeye program four consecutive honorees when he earned the honor in 2017.
+Young added to the total in 2019.

-Johnson has coached seven first-round NFL Draft picks, including Joey Bosa in 2016, and he had five players move on to the NFL after the 2017 season: draft picks Tyquan Lewis, Sam Hubbard and Jalyn Holmes, and free agents Tracy Sprinkle and Michael Hill.
+Johnson has coached nine first-round NFL Draft picks, including Young (2020) and the Bosa brothers (Joey in 2016; Nick in 2019).
+He had five of his players move on to the NFL in one season, after the 2017 campaign, including draft picks Tyquan Lewis, Sam Hubbard and Jalyn Holmes.
 In addition, four of his players, including Sam Hubbard, have been named first-team Academic All-American.

 Mentoring is a critical aspect to the successes Johnson and the student-athletes he coaches have realized.